ericperez/squerly/README.md

 -  Output the report results in a wide variety of formats, such as HTML Table, CSV, JSON, XML, KML (to map your data with Google Maps), Graphs/Charts, etc.

--  Report input parameters can be introduced by using a simple templating format in the report query.
+-  Report input parameters can be introduced by using simple template tags (in the format "{[tag]}") in the report query.

 -  Reports are easy to write and easy to deploy because they are all built in a unified fashion (as objects) so they can be easily serialized/stored/migrated.